ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 I've never heard of CSS being used for styling, but anything is possible, I guess.

 #### Why is the bird square?
-I have a square bird for ornithological accuracy and not because I think it made collision detection easier, and I was too lazy to get back to it.
+I have a square bird for ornithological accuracy and not because it made collision detection easier.

 ## Wrap up